 Events

-MentoringOctober - June
+Alumni Mentorship PairingsSeptember - June

-Optional Virtual Office HoursOctober - June
+Optional Virtual Office HoursSeptember - June

-How to Secure the Full-Time OfferThursday, April 19, 11:30 a.m. - 12:30 p.m.
+How to Secure the Full-Time OfferThursday, April 8 from 11:30 a.m. - 12:30 p.m.
+PT

 Application Process

-The Sharpe Fellows Program annually selects the top UCLA undergraduate students going into business, and are supported by alumni, community members, and employers who are invested in the career and professional development needs of Sharpe Fellows.
+The Sharpe Fellows Program annually selects top-notch UCLA undergraduate students going into business, and are supported by alumni, community members, and employers who are invested in the career and professional development needs of Sharpe Fellows.
 Prospective candidates must have a demonstrated interest in pursuing a career in business administration.
 Successful candidates should also have an interest in leadership development and a genuine enthusiasm for civic engagement.

-All content listed above, including dates of events, is subject to change.
+Note: All content listed above, including dates of events, is subject to change.

 Contact Us